-Infographics are all the rage and come in many different shapes, sizes, formats and quality.
+Infographics are come in many different shapes, sizes, formats and quality.
 I am sharing the process in developing this particular infographic because my learning process was particularly interesting this go.
-Our goal was to use as...Read more.
+Our goal was to use as much of the...Read more.

 What is branding?
 Designers, strategists, marketers all throw this term around, but do you really know what it means?
 You know what your brand is, but what is “branding?”
 Well, it is composed of a few different things: Your Mission – This includes...Read more.

 Stakeholder interviews are an extremely useful process for your nonprofit and can be used in a variety of situations.
 Whether you're rebranding your organization, adjusting marketing strategies, developing donor messaging or simply gathering data to...Read more.